magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ### Use Object 19 for OTA file metadata [Optional]

-ThingsBoard also supports Object 19 to deliver software update metadata (SOTA):
+IoT Hub also supports Object 19 to deliver software update metadata (SOTA):

 > ⚠️ This feature is complementary to Object 5, not a replacement.